nemisj/docs/cv.md

 * Improving and stabilizing the previous version of the Mendix Client Framework

 Besides memory leaks and fast rendering of the application inside Internet Explorer 6, customer satisfaction is depending on the stability of the Framework itself.
 Improving, refactoring, cleaning up, stabilazing and making product stone-solid was my task.
 It was a busy process, full of long days and nights, but result was above any expectations.
-We could deliever very stable and light and clean version ( 2.4 ) of the Mendix Client Framework.
+We could deliver very stable and light and clean version ( 2.4 ) of the Mendix Client Framework.

 * Creating architecture and implementing next version of the Mendix Client Framework ( v.
 2.5 )

 Improvement and stabilization was the fundamental part for the next version.
-In this version ( 2.5 ) one where I was leading architect.
-A lot of new feutures where added, but also a lot of work was done for future plans.
+In this version ( 2.5 ) I was the leading architect.
+A lot of new features where added, but also a lot of work was done for future plans.
 Most of the stuff was even not visible yet, but gave a basic for the functionality which came in further releases.
 To build a high quality product, it's important to design and implement every layer, step by step, changing things today which will be needed "after tomorrow".

 * Teaching and supervising junior JavaScript developer

+Not only programming was part of my daily tasks, but also supervising a new junior JavaScript developer.
+Teaching him all the corners of our architecture and giving him different assessments.
+Telling things to others makes things more clear to myself, so it was a very useful period of my work at Mendix.
+Job makes people closer and we became not only good colleges, but also a good friends after that.

-* Supervising student for his greduate project
+* Supervising student for his graduate project

+At the time of working at Mendix I also had possibility to supervise one student on his final assessment.

-__Keywords__: IE6 performance, memory analysis,
+__Keywords__: IE6 performance, memory analysis,  supervising junior, architecture

 #### 2007 september - 2008 february: Greduate student, Mendix, Rotterdam